mjzkub/pfch-finalproj21/README.md

 Below I will break down my methods in steps; the python code utilized in each of these steps and the resulting JSON files can be found on this repository.

 Step 1: Use web scraping to download Nazi-era Provenance objects from the provenance research project list.
 This step required a URL split stage, which was achieved by going through all 15 pages of the filtered collection, opening the developer tool, and using that specific URL to download a list of Object IDs.
-The result of this can be found within the "Cloister_Parse" folder.
+The JSON files for each page can be found within the "Cloister_Parse" folder.
+The result of this step is the"ObjectsIDs.json" file.

 Step 2: Use a secret API to download each Object as a JSON file with their respective metadata.
+The result of this step can be found within the "Object_IDs" folder.

 Step 3: Use regular expressions and glob to create a JSON file with a list of object metadata that includes data that can be used for provenance.
 At this time, I noticed there is virtually no "event" specific provenance data, so I pulled out information that could be used for provenance through inductive reasoning:
 	1. Artist Name